pmuellr/dustup/README.md

-dustup - in-process pipelines for JavaScript kinda like Twitter Storm
+dustup - pipelines for JavaScript
 ================================================================================

-[Twitter Storm](http://storm-project.net/) is cool, but it would be nice to have a version just for dealing with in-process stuff in JavaScript, compared to full-fledged multi-machine distribution.
+`dustup` is based on the high level design of
+[Twitter Storm](http://storm-project.net/), but for JavaScript, and it's all in process.
 Other liberties have been taken.
+The terminology of *inlets* and *outlets* is from [Pure Data](http://puredata.info/).

 what is
 --------------------------------------------------------------------------------